OGRECave/ogre/BuildingOgre.md

 Once the build is complete, you can optionally have the build system copy the built libraries and headers to a clean location.
 We recommend you do this step as it will make it easier to use Ogre in your projects.
 In Visual Studio, just select and build the target *INSTALL*.
-This will create the folder `sdk` inside your build directory and copy all the required libraries there.
 For Makefile based generators, type:

 ```sh
 make install  # (or sudo make install, if root privileges are required)
 ```

-On Linux Ogre will by default be installed to `/usr/local`.
+On Linux Ogre will be installed to `/usr/local` by default.
+On Windows this will create the folder `sdk` inside your build directory and copy all the required libraries there.
 You can change the install location by changing the variable `CMAKE_INSTALL_PREFIX` in CMake.

 Building Ogre on Mac OS X for iOS OS